What’s the first thing you wanted to do when you found out your partner has cheated?

-Confiding the details of your husband’s affair to friends and family can be DANGEROUS and destroy any chance of saving your marriage.
+Revealing the details of your husband’s affair/affair to friends and family can be the biggest mistake you ever made if you want any chance at saving your marriage.

-I will tell you what’s wrong: It will make things worse.
+I will tell you what’s wrong: It could make things worse.

-That’s right, read it again if you want – It WILL make things worse.
-And These are The Reasons:
+That’s right, read it again if you want – it can make things worse.

 You are at a very vulnerable place right now.
 You may think that everyone is thinking more clearly than you and know better than you what to do right now.

 Don’t let their anger about your husband’s actions overshadow your emotions right now.
-They mean well, but they probably do more harm.
+They mean well, but they’ll probably do more harm than good.

 What if you CAN save your marriage?
 What if your husband and you can heal your marriage, make it better than ever and prevent this from ever happening again?